ansible/ansible-container/docs/rst/reference/destroy.rst

 .. program:: ansible-container destroy

 Stop then delete all containers for the services in *container.yml*, then destroy any built images for services.
-This does not delete the conductor image.
+This will delete all service images, running containers, and the conductor image.